rybak/VanillaWithFlake/README.md

 ## Current wish-list/not possible list:
 ### Items
 - Add missing Leather Horse Armour (from Bedrock version)
+- Add alternate Hopper that doesn't attempt to suck items from above it (To reduce lag when just a pipe is needed)
+- - Perhaps with glass instead of iron?
+To make a tube?

 ### Blocks
 - Beacon includes Mining Fatigue effect as an option (to protect bases?)
 - Beacon like block to prevent mobs from spawning [Idea from ThiagoJaqueta](https://twitter.com/ThiagoJaqueta/status/1035279714443780096)
 - Redstone Torches no longer give light updates/emit light
+- Make Piston a Pickaxe tool block (instead of having no tool needed)

 ### Crafting
 - Add Recipe for Rockets for the Recipe book (currently seems bugged due to NBT tags on Rockets)